mbia-ITU/.github/profile/README.md

 ## Hi there 👋
-This organization contains all the projects I've made during my time at ITU, that are publicly available.
+This organization contains all the projects I've made during my time at ITU, both individually or as a group.

 ## Table of Contents 📋
 #### Programs as data